-I’ve been fortunate enough to work with graduate students, undergraduates, high schoolers, and adult learners in a variety of institutional settings.
-Before graduate school, I gained invaluable pedagogical training and hands-on teaching experience as a high school history teacher in my native Texas.
-This background informs my teaching in the college classroom.
-I am heavily invested in using student-centered pedagogy to foster an engaging and productive classroom experience for my students.
+I’ve been fortunate to teach graduate students, undergraduates, high schoolers, and adult learners in a variety of institutional settings.
+Before graduate school, I gained invaluable pedagogical training and hands-on teaching experience as a public school teacher.
+This background informs my teaching in the college classroom, where I use student-centered pedagogy to foster an active, engaging, and productive classroom experience for my students.
 I strive for inclusivity in my classroom, in part because as a first-generation student myself, I can speak directly to the hurdles that so many students face in college.
 At Binghamton, I received the Graduate Student Excellence in Teaching Award in 2019 (read more here), and I taught a graduate seminar on history pedagogy for new TAs in the History Department.